Rio517/lazy_high_charts/README.md

 lazy_high_charts 1.x is compatible with Rails 2.x/3.x

 This version:
-I created this to allow me to pass the original gem's JS to the footer and allow me to specify the jQuery I'm using for noconflict js
+I created this to allow me to:
+*pass the original gem's JS to the footer
+*allow me to specify the jQuery I'm using for noconflict js *pass in a js date object

 Usage
 =======